We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Wilton 11×17-Inch Cookie Sheets: these warp-resistant cookie sheets are my favorite ones for baking.

-- Stainless Steel Lasagna Pan: this pan is perfect for adding steam to the oven while the bread bakes.
+- Stainless Steel Lasagna Pan: this pan is perfect for adding steam to the oven while the loaves bake.

-- Digital Thermometer: you’ll always know if your bread is baked by using this thermometer.
+- Digital Thermometer: you’ll always know if your loaf is baked by using this thermometer.

 This crusty Italian rosemary bread tastes like the rustic loaves from Macaroni Grill.
 Use this amazing homemade bread for sandwiches, or just dip into olive oil for a simple comfort food snack.
 This recipe is sure to be a huge hit with your family!